Canal Panda

-Canal Panda is a Portuguese pay television channel, the first one dedicated to kids programming, mostly animated series for children aged 6–14.
+Canal Panda is a Portuguese pay television channel.
+The first network in Portugal dedicated to kids programming, it mostly focused on animated series for children aged 6–14.
 The channel was founded in 1996 as Panda Club in Spain and Portugal, but the name was changed to Canal Panda in 1997.
 In 2001, the channel was closed down in Spain, thus focusing on the Portuguese market.
 It was relaunched in Spain in 2011 and closed down again in 2022.
 Canal Panda is currently owned by Dreamia, a joint-venture between AMC Networks International Iberia and NOS.
+In addition to the linear channel, it operates the Panda+ SVOD service.

-Currently, Canal Panda is a Portuguese preschooler-focused channel, airing programs targeted at the 3-8 age range.
+Currently, Canal Panda is a Portuguese preschool channel, airing programs targeted at the 3-8 age range, though before the late 2000s it catered a wider demographic.